Traveling spatially localized convective structures in an inclined porous medium: Reduced-order modeling

 For a better understanding of the possible equilibrium values of $\Delta x$ when $\Lambda=\Lambda_r\in \mathbb{R}_+$, we subtract Eq.~(\ref{eq:red_a}) from Eq.~(\ref{eq:red_b}), with $c_1=c_2$, assuming $x_2> x_1$ without loss of generality, to obtain

 Figure~\ref{fig:f_of_x} shows the function $f(\Delta x)$ for three cases in a domain of size $L_x=80$ (obtained using $g_1=-g_2$, $\varphi=0$, as in Fig.~\ref{fig:ode_dns_repulsion}).
 At $\kappa=0.95$ [panel (a)] and $\kappa=0.1$ [panel (b)], the function $f(\Delta x)$ only has one root, $\Delta x = L_x/2=40$.
 The significantly smaller values of $f(\Delta x)$ at $\kappa=0.1$ compared to $\kappa=0.95$ indicate a drastic slowing-down of the repulsion.
 In contrast, at $\kappa=0.08$ [panel (c)], there are oscillations leading to a large number of roots, corresponding to bound state separations, half of which are stable equilibria and the other half unstable.
 The critical difference between the three cases is the relative size of $\Lambda$ compared with $|\lambda_{3r}|$ that controls which tail is more extended.
 For $\Lambda< |\lambda_{3r}|$ (monotonic tail longer than oscillatory tail), one finds numerically that the only root of $f(\Delta x)$ systematically occurs at $\Delta=L_x/2$, independently of $L_x$, and corresponds to a stable equilibrium, in agreement with Fig.~\ref{fig:ode_dns_repulsion}(b).
 However, this does not remain true for $\Lambda\geq |\lambda_{3r}|$ (oscillatory tail longer than monotonic tail), which is the case for weakly supercritical $\kappa\gtrsim \kappa_c$ (see Fig.~\ref{fig:spaeigcomp}), and/or $|g_2|\gg |g_1|$, in which case there are systematically multiple equilibria of Eq.~(\ref{eq:reduced_model}) corresponding to multiple possible bound state separations.
 We note for completeness that for $|g_2| \gg |g_1|$ (a case which we did not observe in DNS) the function $f(\Delta x)$ has several roots even when $\Lambda$ is smaller than $|\lambda_{3r}|$.
 These findings complement the DNS results in Fig.~\ref{fig:40nonconv}, where convergence could not be reached due to limited simulation time, suggesting that bound states at finite separation form at $\kappa\gtrsim \kappa_c$, where $\Lambda\gtrsim |\lambda_{3r}|$.
 While longer DNS are needed to confirm these predictions, the model, if accurate, indicates that there is a second cross-over value of $\kappa$ somewhat larger than $\kappa_c$, corresponding to $\Lambda=\lambda_2=|\lambda_{3r}|$.
-Figure~\ref{fig:lamb23_vs_kappa} shows that this cross-over value of $\kappa$ is approximately $0.089$.
-We note that the observed repulsion in DNS and in the ordinary differential equation model aligns with the findings in \cite{kawahara1988pulse} for the generalized Kuramoto-Sivashinsky equation, where an interaction of one oscillatory tail and one monotonic tail was also found to result in repulsion of localized pulses.
+Figure~\ref{fig:lamb23_vs_kappa} shows that this cross-over value of \textcolor{black}{$\kappa_c'$} is approximately $0.089$. \textcolor{black}{Based on this cross-over value $\kappa_c'$ (Fig.~\ref{fig:lamb23_vs_kappa}) obtained from the reduced-order model, we speculate that the final state will be a bound state when $\kappa<\kappa_c'$ (e.g., the cases $\kappa=0.06$ and $0.08$ in Fig.~\ref{fig:40nonconv}), while an equispaced state will be reached when $\kappa>\kappa_c'$ (e.g., the case $\kappa=0.1$ in Fig.~\ref{fig:40nonconv}).} We note that the observed repulsion in DNS and in the ordinary differential equation model aligns with the findings in \cite{kawahara1988pulse} for the generalized Kuramoto-Sivashinsky equation, where an interaction of one oscillatory tail and one monotonic tail was also found to result in repulsion of localized pulses.